-2. Debt Related to the San José-Santa Clara Regional Wastewater Facility

-The San José - Santa Clara Clean Water Financing Authority (the "Clean Water Financing Authority") was created pursuant to a Joint Exercise of Powers Agreement between the City and the City of Santa Clara.
-The purpose was to finance the acquisition of, and additions and improvements to the existing San José - Santa Clara Water Pollution Control Plant (the "Plant"), currently known as the San José - Santa Clara Regional Wastewater Facility (the "RWF").
-The total amount of outstanding sewer revenue bonds issued by the San José-Santa Clara Clean Water Financing Authority as of June 30, 2019 was \$10.5 million.
+2. Debt Related to the San José-Santa Clara Regional Wastewater Facility The San José - Santa Clara Clean Water Financing Authority (the "Clean Water Financing Authority" or "CWFA") was created pursuant to a Joint Exercise of Powers Agreement between the City and the City of Santa Clara.
+The purpose was to finance the acquisition of, and additions and improvements to the existing San José - Santa Clara Water Pollution Control Plant (the "Plant"), currently known as the San José -Santa Clara Regional Wastewater Facility (the "RWF").
+The total amount of outstanding sewer revenue bonds issued by the Clean Water Financing Authority as of June 30, 2020 was \$5.4 million, with a final maturity on November 15, 2020.
 The Improvement Agreement, as amended, by and among the Clean Water Financing Authority, the City of San José, and the City of Santa Clara provides the terms and conditions under which the City of San José and the City of Santa Clara agree to make payments to the Clean Water Financing Authority for debt service on the Clean Water Financing Authority Series 2009A Bonds, the only series of Clean Water Financing Authority Bonds that are outstanding.
 With respect to the Series 2009A Bonds, the City of Santa Clara has no repayment obligation under the Improvement Agreement.
-The City of Santa Clara cash-funded its share of the South Bay Water Recycling Project in lieu of participating in the bond financings that were refunded by the Series 2009A Bonds.
+The City of Santa Clara cashfunded its share of the South Bay Water Recycling Project in lieu of participating in the bond financings that were refunded by the Series 2009A Bonds.